ericbottard/hands-on-cloudfoundry/README.md

 ###Where we run an app locally...
 (10 mins)
 1. Clone this app : https://github.com/ericbottard/spring-social-showcase
-1. Test it locally (`mvn tomcat:run` or drag&drop it in STS on a vFabric tcServer)
+1. Test it locally (`mvn tomcat:run` or "Import as Maven project" in STS and drag&drop it on a newly created vFabric tcServer)

 ###...and in the clouds (10 mins)
 1. Create your http://cloudfoundry.com account ("Sign up for cloud foundry")